A few kilometres from Genoa lies a small seaside village of a thousand shades: Camogli. Discover it with us!

 Camogli is a typical seaside village, known as "City of a Thousand White Sailboats".
 The centre of the village occupies the valley to the west of the Portofino mountain and overlooks the Golfo Paradiso, along the Riviera di Levante, to the east of Genoa.

 If you are thinking of spending a few days in Liguria, you should not miss this beautiful gem.
-Its images, with its multi-hued palaces built side by side along the beach and the Basilica of Santa Maria Assunta overlooking the sea, are an emblem of Liguria.
+Its images, with its multi-hued palaces built alongside the beach, Dragonara Castle and the Basilica of Santa Maria Assunta overlooking the sea, are an emblem of Liguria.

 Come with us to discover more!